 The #1 reason why sales management training and development programs fail is that training doesn’t create leaders.
 With a majority of dollars invested in training, it is no wonder that 50% of companies that are committed to supporting their sales managers are disappointed with the results of their training programs.

 The only people who continue to benefit are those in the training industry.
 You need to coach sales managers to develop.

 The New Way

-Over the last few years, I have realized that I can teach/train sales managers on a skill in 2 hours but it takes 6 months of ongoing coaching to perfect these skills.
-The only time I would agree to train sales managers is if there was a coaching component.
+Over the last few years, I have realized that I can teach/train sales managers on a skill in 2 hours, but it takes 6 months of ongoing coaching to perfect these skills.
+I would only agree to train sales managers if there was a coaching component.

-For the new millennium, I recommend that companies change their mix on how they invest in leadership development.
+For the new millennium, I recommend that companies change their mix on investing in leadership development.